Handpicked: Off–Grid Retreats in Scotland

 Cragaig Bothy—Isle of Ulva

 A traditional off-grid bothy on the remote South side of the Island of Ulva.
 Cragaig Bothy offers solitude, sea views, and a rare opportunity to disconnect completely.
-With no electricity and limited amenities this experience will tale you back in time: ideal for those seeking rustic tranquility and nature immersion.
+With no electricity and limited amenities this experience will take you back in time: ideal for those seeking rustic tranquility and nature immersion.

 Features

-• Accommodation: Sleeps up to 5 guests
+• Sleeps up to 5 guests

 • Water: Hillside spring water (not potable; boil before use)

-• Electricity: None (Candles and lanterns provided)
+• Candles and lanterns provided

 • Views: Panoramic sea views towards Iona, Staffa, and the Treshnish Islands

-Book directly at islandholidaycottages.com or on Booking.com
+Book directly at islandholidaycottages.com or on booking.com

 Image courtesy of Sweeney’s Bothy